oskarhs/AutoHist.jl/docs/src/methods.md

 In order to fit a histogram using a specific `rule`, we call `fit(AutomaticHistogram, x, rule)`, where `x` is the data vector.
 For many of the rules discussed below, the user can specify additional rule-specific keywords to `rule`, providing additional control over the supplied method when desired.
 We also provide a set of default values for these parameters, so that the user may for instance call `fit(AutomaticHistogram, x, AIC())` to fit a regular histogram using the AIC criterion without having to worry about explicitly passing any keyword arguments.

 ## Irregular histograms
 The following section provides a description of all the irregular histogram rules that have been implemented in AutoHist.jl.
-In each case, the best partition is selected among the subset of interval partitions of the unit interval that have cut points belonging to a discrete set of cardinality ``k_n-1``.
+In each case, the best partition is selected among the subset of interval partitions of the unit interval that have cut points belonging to a discrete set of cardinality ``k_n+1``[^1].
 In all the irregular procedures covered here, we attempt to find best partition according to a goodness-of-fit criterion among all partitions with endpoints belonging to a given discrete mesh ``\{\tau_{j}\colon 0\leq j \leq k_n\}``.

+[^1]: Note that the endpoints ``0`` and ``1`` are included in every candidate partition.

 #### Random irregular histogram
 ```@docs